DIY Supercharger Conversion with Intercooler for 948, 1098, 1275 A-series MG Midget, Austin Healey Sprite, and Morris Minor.

 A single inlet/outlet manifold not only dramatically reduces production cost, a savings we pass on to you; it enables an intercooled conversion that fits beneath the Spridget's sloping bonnet.

-Our conversion uses an inexpensive, widely available intercooler from a turbocharged 1.8 liter Audi A4, which fits neatly behind the Spridget's original grill (the horns, and the heater control vane in some models, are relocated):
+Our conversion uses an inexpensive, widely available intercooler from a turbocharged 1.8 liter Audi A4, which fits neatly behind the Spridget's original grill.
+The horns, and the heater control vane in some models, are relocated as described here:

 The system is designed to generate approximately 5.5 psi. (.0026 Bars) of boost on a stock 1275cc A-series engine, running a 3.1" supercharger pulley at 6,000 ft. elevation (1.83 km).
 We recommend using the modular supercharger pulley kit offered by Smoothflow Pulleys pictured below, as it allows you to easily swap pulleys to dial-in whatever level of boost you desire: